jsx-eslint/eslint-plugin-react/docs/rules/no-unused-class-component-methods.md

-# Prevent declaring unused methods of component class (react/no-unused-class-component-methods)
+# Disallow declaring unused methods of component class (react/no-unused-class-component-methods)

 Warns you if you have defined a method or property but it is never being used anywhere.